mkristofik/battle-sim/README.md

 - Report a winner when one side is defeated.
 - Commanders have influence over the strength of their units.
 - Units can retaliate against melee attacks once per round.
+- Pressing the 'S' key will skip a unit's turn.

 ![screenshot](https://raw.github.com/mkristofik/battle-sim/master/screenshot.jpg)